-Prepare to see many more water-resistant and even waterproof phones coming out in the near future.
-Thanks to advances in this field, water-resistant coatings and seals that were once the exclusive realm of bulky rugged phones have increasingly crept into the mainstream smartphone population, starting with skinny, high-end devices such as the Motorola Droid Razr and Sony Xperia Z.
+More and more water-resistant and even waterproof phones have been launching and it doesn't look like it will stop anytime soon.
+Thanks to advances in this field, water-resistant coatings and seals that were once the exclusive realm of bulky rugged phones have made it into the mainstream phone population, like Samsung's popular Galaxy S7 flagship and Sony's Xperia handsets.

-Companies such as P21 and HzO are working on coatings that go way beyond the military spec for 30 minutes and 3 feet of water -- in fact, at Mobile World Congress 2014, we saw a treated handset submerged for an hour and a half.
+Companies such as P21 and HzO are working on coatings that go way beyond the military spec for 30 minutes and three feet of water -- in fact, way back at Mobile World Congress 2014, we saw a treated handset submerged for an hour and a half.

-We're looking forward to the day we can all go to the beach, pool parties, rafting trips and water parks without fearing for our phones (or triple-wrapping them in plastic baggies).
-In the meantime, here are six splash-sustaining smartphones that have impressed us.
+Of course, not every phone is water-friendly, but we're looking forward to the day we can all go to the beach, pool parties, rafting trips and water parks without fearing for our handsets (or triple-wrapping them in plastic baggies).
+In the meantime, here are five splash-sustaining phones that have impressed us.

 Editors' note:This post updates whenever swim-friendly phones surface.
 It was originally published August 6, 2013.